justingolden21/pokemon-types/README.md

 To test production build before deployment: `npm run localhost`

+Update `.gitignore` with `docs/css/` so VS code, prettier, and others know to ignore the absolutely massive generated file, however, this file should be commited, and the chagnes to `.gitignore` shouldn't be.

 ### Project Notes

 The ID used in url params is not the pokemon ID, but rather the index in the list of pokemon.
 Update this in future?
 Index could be "M003" for mega venusaur for example